erf/http-request/README.md

 # http-request
-A minimal Android library to simplify http requests.
+A minimal Android library for http requests.

 # Install
 Use Gradle